lizkovalchuk/Tutorials/angluar/angular-notes.md

 ### __Function Type Definitions__

 Function type annotations can get much more specific than typescripts built-in `Function` type.
-Function type definitions allow you to attach a function signature to it's own type.
+Function type definitions allow you to attach a function signature to its own type.

 ```ts
 type MaybeError = Error | null;